-10 dDensityPlot

-plotName A name that is common to all density plots created.
-It can be the groups name, e.g. 'Malaria patients' or 'Clusters'.
-If only one plot is created, the name is still taken from here. idsVector Optional.
+idsVector Optional.
 Vector with the same length as xYData containing information about the id of each observation.
-If provided, density plots for each individual id and all ids together are produced. densContour If density contours should be created for the plot(s) or not.
+If provided, density plots for each individual id and all ids together are produced.

+densContour If density contours should be created for the plot(s) or not.
 Defaults to TRUE.
-If a density object, as generated by dContours, is included, this will be used for the internal scaling of the plot, allowing for density distribution checks of different subcompartments of the data with the same scaling. title If there should be a title displayed on the plotting field.
+If a density object, as generated by dContours, is included, this will be used for the internal scaling of the plot, allowing for density distribution checks of different subcompartments of the data with the same scaling.

+title If there should be a title displayed on the plotting field.
 As the plotting field is saved as a png, this title cannot be removed as an object afterwards, as it is saved as coloured pixels.
-To simplify usage for publication, the default is FALSE, as the files are still named, eventhough no title appears on the plot. plotDir If different from the current directory.
+To simplify usage for publication, the default is FALSE, as plotDir If different from the current directory.
 If not "." and non-existent, the function creates it.
-Default is "." if idsVector is not specified and otherwise paste0("Density plots for ", plotName, "s"). bandColor The color of the contour bands.
-Defaults to black. dotSize Simply the size of the dots.
-The default makes the dots smaller the more observations that are included. createOutput For testing purposes.
-Defaults to TRUE.
-If FALSE, no output is generated.
+Default is "." if idsVector is not specified and otherwise paste0("Density plots for ", plotName, "s").

+dotSize Simply the size of the dots.
+The default makes the dots smaller the more observations that are included.

+${\tt createOutput} \qquad {\tt For testing purposes. \ Defaults \ to \ TRUE. \ If \ FALSE, \ no \ output \ is \ generated.}$ dColorPlot, dResidualPlot, dWilcox, dColorVector